- Student Experience

 Research Interests

 The central theme that drives our research is the physiology of plant-environment interactions.
-The tenacity of this sessile life-form to succeed in a variety of environments, despite the unrelenting efforts of all other living beings to literally consume them is awe-inspiring.
+The tenacity of this sessile life-form to thrive in diverse environments, despite the unrelenting efforts of all other living beings to literally consume them, is awe-inspiring.
 In plants, the disadvantage of being sessile is overcompensated (at least in part) by a rich palette of compounds that modulate growth/defense responses.
-Plants seem to adeptly use their chemical arsenal to tame the elements, protect/repair themselves from harsh environments, entice/deter other organisms to submission, forage for soil nutrients, all of which help them to navigate a treacherous world while being physically stuck.
+Plants seem to adeptly use their chemical arsenal to tame the elements, protect/repair themselves from harsh environments, entice/deter other organisms to submission, and forage for soil nutrients, all of which help them to navigate a treacherous world while being physically stuck.
 Our research broadly focuses on the significance of the dynamics and versatility of plant chemistry in plant adaptations, and we view the physiological ecology of plants through this fascinating 'chemical lens'.

-Using weedy and ruderal plants as models, our BASIC research efforts strive to gain a mechanistic understanding of the regulation and role of plant metabolites in shaping plant responses and resilience to various biotic/abiotic stressors.
+Using weedy and ruderal plants as models, our basic research efforts strive to elucidate the mechanistic regulation and roles of plant metabolites, including those released into the environment, such as root exudates and dissolved organic matter, in shaping plant responses and resilience to various biotic and abiotic stressors.

 Lab Members

-The research team has diverse expertise including chemistry, ecology, genetics and molecular biology, and physiology.
+The research team specializes primarily in phytochemistry-driven ecophysiology, complemented by expertise in ecology, molecular biology, and physiology.

 Rohit Kumar (Postdoctoral Fellow)

-Mengxue Xia (Postdoctoral Fellow, shared with Dr. Suseela)
+Mioko Tamura (Postdoctoral Fellow, shared with Dr. Jason Fridley)

 Elizabeth Leonard (Research Associate)